taodtu/nc-news-rest-client/nc-news-rest-client/README.md

 ## Features

 All the data manipulations on array and object are ensured **`not mutating`** the original data by using destructuring and spread operator.
+In addtional to fullfill the northcoder project requirement, an UserPage is created for more advanced functionality.

 Maximize **`component reuse`**, such as the voting button, toggle-button, article list, sort-select.